shroglck/open-pi-zero/README.md

 uv run src/model/vla/pizero.py --text_only --load_pretrained_weights
 ```

+Note: Current implementation will be fully bfloat16 if `--use_bf16` is set.
+PaliGemma may lose accuracy [issue](https://github.com/huggingface/transformers/pull/29402) but I assume it is okay if being used as the VLA backbone.

 <!-- VLA with dummy img/text, proprio, and action, output dummy flow matching action
 ```console
 uv run src/model/vla/pizero.py